WHAT IS THE NEW TALENT AWARD?

 4. Get inspired by a New Talent Mentor who will guide you through the creative process.

 5. Once your creative work is ready to submit, upload your work on https://www.dandad.org/en/d-ad-new-blood-awards. (!)
-To get your entry funded by Creative Belgium, select 'Someone else will pay' and fill in firstname.lastname@example.org.
+To get your entry funded by Creative Belgium, select 'Assign payment' in the ready for payment tab and enter firstname.lastname@example.org next to 'Email'.
 The work that you upload on dandad.org/new-blood-awards will find its way to us and is also your entry for the New Talent Award.

 Entry website for creative work opens at dandad.org